francohowell/typescript_codechallenge/KYLESCOMMENTS.md

 - On Tueday I was given the assignment and read the general description and little else
 - On Wednesday I studied up on NestJS, TypeORM, SQLite, and React-Query
 - On Thursday I started writing the backend.
 I ran into a lot of friction just trying to get TypeORM to behave within NestJS but by the end of the day I was starting to stretch my legs
-- On Friday I polished the backend and made some design changes
+- On Friday I finished the backend and made some design changes.
+Then started writing unit tests for the back end.

 ## About the Back End